-Builds skills at the micro, mezzo, and macro levels of practice, based on classroom content, Council on Social Work Education competencies, and program objectives.
-In an approved practicum site, the student develops social work knowledge and professional identity under supervision of an experienced professional.
-Emphasis on the integration of theory with real-world practice.
+Builds skills at the micro, mezzo, and macro levels of practice, based on classroom content, Council on Social Work education competencies, and program objectives.
+Develops students' social work knowledge and professional identity under supervision of an experienced professional at an approved practicum site.
+Integrates theory with real-world practice.
 Credit/no-credit only.